-- My daughter loved putting it on my face, apparently she wants me to have a goatee.
+- My daughter loved putting it on my face, apparently, she wants me to have a goatee.
 Don’t worry about toddlers putting the hair in the “right” place, there is no “right” place.
-Talk about who they are looking at , talk about how squishy the playdough is and ask if they have hair etc… no need to make it a battle of wills, this is supposed to be play, so let them explore.
+We talk about who they are looking at and about how squishy the playdough is and ask if they have hair etc. No need to make it a battle of wills, since this is play time.
+Let them explore.

 - Squeezing it out.

 All Kinds of Families! by Mary Ann Hoberman was not what my son or I expected at all.
-The story is really disjointed both connecting similar objects into families and talking about the generations of a family.
-I like that it explains that there can be all sorts of families and that it talks about how your family makes you into new things like a son, sister or cousin but I think mixing the two is too disconnected for the average picture book reading kid.
-To be honest it was a little disjointed for me too.
-My son was ready for it to be over half way through and that is never a good sign.
+The story is really disjointed in both connecting similar objects into families and talking about the generations of a family.
+This book explains that there are all sorts of families.
+It explains how a family dynamic makes you into a different family member for other members.
+Such as a son, sister, or a cousin.
+But mixing the two is too disconnected for the average picture book reading kid.
+It was a little disjointed for me too.
+My son was ready for it to be over halfway through and that is never a good sign.
 Usually by the time he’s asked if it’s over he’s tuned out.
 The illustrations were cute but even they didn’t save it for us.

 The Family Book by Todd Parr is a book that doesn’t give readers a narrow definition of family, it doesn’t say that your family has to look a certain way, or be the same as your neighbors.
 As a teacher, I really appreciated the matter-of-fact way it embraced diversity.
 Kids see that families are not all like theirs.
 It’s relevant to recognize that even though families don’t all look alike, they are made with love.
 Great book, cute illustrations, and children love it.

 For more fun activities for preschoolers and kindergarteners, make sure to follow me on Facebook!